KMAYAMA2/notes/content/people/William Zinsser.md

 	- “Professional writers rewrite their sentences over and over and then rewrite what they have rewritten.”
 - [[9-4c1 If you can't write about it, you can't code it.
 If you can't program it, you don't understand it. |Writing is coding]] acting on humans instead of machines
 	- “Perhaps the writer has switched pronouns in midsentence, or has switched tenses, so the reader loses track of who is talking or when the action took place.
 Perhaps Sentence B is not a logical sequel to Sentence A; the writer, in whose head the connection is clear, hasn’t bothered to provide the missing link.
 Perhaps the writer has used a word incorrectly by not taking the trouble to look it up.”
+		- This sounds like a debugging to me
 - The two most important qualities of good writing: humanity and warmth
 	- [[9-4b3e4 Write each sentence like you are talking to a friend |Write like you talk]].
 Be yourself.
 		- Personal anecdotes are warm, and easy to write with confidence.